HEP-FCC/fcc-physics/README.md

 External softare
 ================

-This package depends on pythia8, and HepMC2.
+This package depends on HepMC2, Pythia8 and FastJet.
 You must therefore make sure that this software is installed on your machine.

-If you work on lxplus, all the necessary software is picked up from afs, and you can proceed to next section
+If you work on lxplus, all the necessary software is picked from afs, and you can proceed to next section

 If you work on another machine: